COMP9147-MLFC/comp9417_mlfc/Submission/Readme.txt

 https://www.tensorflow.org/install/source#gpu

 CUDA 12.2 is only compatible with cuDNN 8.9 and tensorflow 2.15.0, which are the versions we tested with.
 We have added code in install.sh to install CUDA 12.2 and cuDNN 8.9 on an Ubuntu machine, and add relevant files to the path so python will be able to reference the installation.

+Please ensure that you use 'source 1_install.sh' command for installing the dependencies because we set environment variables (CUDA_DIR, PATH, and LD_LIBRARY_PATH) within the script.

 A requirements.txt file has been provided with the python packages for running our model.
 If possible, please ensure these steps run successfully.

 Pre-trained models have been downloaded and referenced in the resources directory